Music & Arts

 4. Take Rest Strategically

 "Days without practice" also contribute to improvement.
 During sleep, the brain organizes and consolidates what was practiced (memory consolidation), which is why you may suddenly be able to play something after resting.
 A Harvard University study reported that a group that got 8 hours of sleep after practice performed 20% better the next day than a group that continued practicing for the same amount of time without sleep.
-(Books on music and neuroscience are also a good reference)
+Books on music and neuroscience are also a good reference.
+Rest is not laziness; it is an essential process for the brain to convert learned material into long-term memory.

 5. Play with Others